randombits-dev/micro-storage/client/src/content/docs/docs/2-getting-started.md

 ---
 title: Getting Started
-description: How to create a subscription to Micro Storage
+description: A guide to getting started in Micro Storage
 ---

 ## 1. Connect your wallet